sergerdn/lemur-docker/README.md

 Starting
 ------------

-On command for all things that you need:
+One `magic` command for all things that you need:
 ```bash
 make
 ```